A Direct Primary Care Physician Takes Over My Medical Care

 - Oversized patient panels

 Why do most people feel they aren’t being heard by their doctors?
-Because doctors simply don’t have adequate time to do their jobs well.
+Because doctors simply don’t have adequate time to listen to them!
 As a result, doctors are burning out at an alarming rate and performing at an even lower level.
 Patients are frustrated, over-utilize the medical system, and are often subjected to interventions that are unnecessary and expensive—expensive for the patients and expensive for their company if they’re insured through a self-insured company health plan.

 In direct primary care doctors have more than enough time to spend with each patient, the opportunity to practice the best medicine possible, and the emotional space to care for their patients like family.
 Direct primary care is just like concierge medicine except with a price tag that’s roughly equivalent to a monthly cell phone bill.
 I was being cared for by my husband in exactly the same manner he’s now able to care for his patients at his direct primary care practice, ImagineMD.
 In fact, my experience was one of the reasons he started it.